Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 <br>

-The structure we found seems to be called IMAGE_IMPORT_BY_NAME.
-The first 2 bytes are Hint (ignore them).
+The structure we found is called IMAGE_IMPORT_BY_NAME.
+The first 2 bytes are Hint (We'll use this information later when we develop the code.
+We'll ignore the hint).
 Then we can see the ASCII text (Function Name)

 # 4- Manually finding IMAGE_IMPORT_DESCRIPTOR's and Name

+- Each IMAGE_IMPORT_DESCRIPTOR contains an imported DLL, its name, and the imported functions.
+We'll find it manually to better understand it before we start coding.

-"After the PE Signature there is an RVA to the Import Directory.
-The Import Directory is an array of so-called IMAGE_IMPORT_DESCRIPTORs".
-From here, we can locate the imported DLL names along with their respective functions, as well as the Import Address Table (IAT) and the Import Lookup Table (ILT).
+- From one of our sources: "After the PE Signature there is an RVA to the Import Directory.
+The Import Directory is an array of so-called IMAGE_IMPORT_DESCRIPTORs.
+From here, we can locate the imported DLL names along with their respective functions, as well as the Import Address Table (IAT) and the Import Lookup Table (ILT)."

 <br>

-- Import Table (RVA) -> found at 0xbe05c - Using DiE:
+- Import Table (RVA) -> found at 0xbe05c - For simplicity, find the address using the DiE tool:

 <img width="892" height="468" alt="Screenshot_6" src="https://github.com/user-attachments/assets/1abcca6f-b4d1-485e-bd65-c1e0cef9a5ed" />

 <br>

+- Again, this is RVA (Relative Virtual Address), we need to calculate the VA.

 - (RVA) Calculation: 0xbe05c - 0xa2000 + 0xa0800 = 0xBC85C